bfreskura/kindle_note_parser/README.md

 easily converted to a PDF file.

 2. Markdown
-  * Given template it will fill the template with given data from the book.
+  * Given template .md file, it will fill the template with given data from the book.

 3. Plain Text
   * Exports in plain .txt format.